 Withdrawal from a Course Change of Course Period Students may drop or add courses through the fifth day of classes of a semester (fall, spring, and summer) and through the third day of classes of an individual summer session.
 Courses dropped through this period are not recorded on the student’s permanent record.
 Course Withdrawal Period The course withdrawal period is determined according to the following schedule:

 Note: Under this policy, Saturday is not considered a class day.
 Students wishing to withdrawal from a course during this period should first discuss the withdrawal with their instructor and must then obtain a withdrawal form and instructions.
 Students must complete the form and submit it to the Office of Registration and Academic Progress by the close of business hours on the last day of the withdrawal period.
 All student-initiated withdrawals will be recorded as a final grade of W during this period.
 However, students who discontinue enrollment or who abandon courses without following the withdrawal policy’s procedures will normally earn grades of F in those courses.
 Withdrawal after the Course Withdrawal Period If there are verifiable extenuating circumstances which make withdrawal from a course academically justified after the withdrawal period ends, the college dean or designate may grant an exception to the above withdrawal policy.
 In these cases, the faculty member is responsible for determining the grade to be assigned: W or F. No adjustment of fees is made for individual course withdrawal.
-Withdrawal from All Classes To withdraw from all classes after the semester or term begins, a student first obtains a withdrawal form from the Office of the Assistant to the Dean, Division of Student Affairs.
+Withdrawal from All Classes To withdraw from all classes after the semester or term begins, a student first obtains a withdrawal form from the Office of the Assistant to the Dean, Division of Student Affairs and Enrollment Services.
 The student will complete the form and return it to that office.
-If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Ombudsperson/Assistant to the Vice President, Office of Student Affairs.
+If a refund is warranted, the amount will be determined by the date of withdrawal, which is the date the completed withdrawal form is submitted by the student to the Ombudsperson/Assistant to the Vice President, Office of Student Affairs and Enrollment Services.
 Students must continue to attend classes until they have submitted a completed withdrawal form.
 Students who stop going to classes before that time will likely receive an F in the course or courses from which they are withdrawing.
-For more information about withdrawal from all classes, call the Ombudsperson/Assistant to the Vice President, Office of Student Affairs, 765-285-1545.
+For more information about withdrawal from all classes, call the Ombudsperson/Assistant to the Vice President, Office of Student Affairs and Enrollment Services, 765-285-1545.
 A student may be eligible for a refund of registration fees charged only if the student withdraws from all classes during any semester, session, or term.
 Further, the only fees that are eligible for a refund are registration fees.
 There is no refund of the applied music fee for either the matriculated or the non-matriculated student.
-The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Assistant to the Vice President/Ombudsperson, Office of Student Affairs.
+The following schedule indicates the prorated portion of the registration fees a student may be eligible to receive provided the student complies with the University’s policy for withdrawing from all classes through the Office of the Assistant to the Vice President/Ombudsperson, Office of Student Affairs and Enrollment Services.

 Withdrawal During Week